 What we think we are teaching the puppy is that it is good to urinate in the yard and wrong to urinate in the house.
 What the pup is actually learning, however, is that sometimes it is rewarding to urinate when his guardian is present and sometimes it is dangerous.
 And that it is always safe to urinate when the guardian is not present and that, so far, the safest place is under the dining room table.

 Note: Never deny your dog water in the mistaken belief that this will aid house training.
 It won’t.
 It will make the urine stronger.
 It may also impact on your dog’s health, i.e. cause kidney problems or urinary tract infections if the dog drinks greedily and excessively when water is available, knowing it will be taken away.
 Dogs must have clean, fresh water available all of the time.

 This article was first published in BARKS from the Guild, November 2020, pp.22-23.
 Read the full article Puppy House Training 101.

 For more great content on all things animal behavior and training, you can sign up for a lifetime, free of charge, subscription to the digital edition of BARKS from the Guild.
 If you are already a subscriber, you can view the issue here.

 About the Author

 Sally Bradbury has worked with dogs all her adult life, from RSPCA kennel maid in her teens to founding and running her own very successful dog training business for 20 years.
 She was also a founding member of the APDT (United Kingdom).
-Her passion is helping and supporting new puppy owners raise their puppy to avoid the many pitfalls that results in so many youngsters being handed into rescues in their first year.
-She is now retired and living in Wales and has recently published children’s book, Jack and Billy: Puppy Tales, featuring two puppies who experience vastly different journeys in their new homes (https://www.jackandbillypuppytales.com).
+Her passion is helping and supporting new puppy guardians raise their puppies to avoid the many pitfalls that result in so many youngsters being handed into rescues in their first year.
+She is now retired and living in Wales and has recently published the children’s book, Jack and Billy: Puppy Tales, featuring two puppies who experience vastly different journeys in their new homes.